High blood pressure, atrial fibrillation (AF), being overweight and uncontrolled type 2 diabetes all increase your risk of having another stroke.

 Atrial fibrillation (AF) is a heart condition.
 When you have AF, your heart beats fast and out of rhythm.

 Drinking alcohol increases your risk of developing AF.
 If you have AF, alcohol causes more frequent episodes of AF.
-If you have AF, talk with your doctor about alcohol.

 Unhealthy weight.
-Reducing the amount of alcohol you drink will help you get to and maintain a healthy weight.
+Drinking alcohol can make it harder to get to and maintain a healthy weight.

 Alcohol can interfere with some medicines.
 It can be harmful if you are taking warfarin.
 Warfarin is a blood-thinning medicine.